mirage/mirage-www/tmpl/blog/vchan-update.md

 ```

 Don't forget the `ocaml-native-compilers` - without this we can't
 compile the unikernels.
-Now we are almost ready to install mirage - we
+Now we are almost ready to install Mirage - we
 need two more dependencies, and then we're good to go.

 ```